 Be prepared to supply: Business name; names of employees affected; location and time of the incident, a brief description of the incident; contact person and phone number.

 Frequently Asked Questions

-A: Yes, every injury should be called in to Company Nurse BEFORE THE EMPLOYEE LEAVES THE JOB SITE.
-This will immediately provide injury information to Safety and Risk Management personnel on every injury.
+Yes, every injury should be called into Company Nurse BEFORE THE EMPLOYEE LEAVES THE JOB SITE.
+This will immediately provide injury information to Safety and Risk Improvement personnel on every injury.
 This is a 24/7 service, including all holidays.

-A: In all life‐ or limb‐ threatening situations, call 911 or transport directly to the ER immediately.
+In all life or limb‐threatening situations, call 911 or transport directly to the ER immediately.
 Call Company Nurse with any information that you have once the situation has stabilized.

-A: Yes.
-It is always best to follow the advice of the RN at Company Nurse and get treatment sooner rather than later.
-Minor injuries are often referred to seek treatment within 48‐72 hours.
+Yes.
+It is always best to follow the RN’s advice at Company Nurse and get treatment sooner rather than later.
+Minor injuries are often referred to seek treatment within 48–72 hours.
 If the employee refuses to seek treatment, that will be documented in the incident report.

-A: Yes.
+Yes.
 Call with the information that you have; try to include where the employee was treated if that is the case.
-The reports will be forwarded to your Risk Management and/or Human Resources department and the claims adjuster for appropriate action.
+The reports will be forwarded to your Risk Management or Human Resources department and the claims adjuster for appropriate action.

-A: Yes, tell the nurse that you think this claim should be questioned along with any information you have that may support your opinion.
+Yes, tell the nurse that you think this claim should be questioned, along with any information you have that may support your opinion.